iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 ## Building A Heap

-We can then use the previous procedure _max-heapify_ to build a _binary heap_ data structure from any arbitrary array.
-The idea is to go through every nodes in the tree and _heapify_ them.
-However, we need not do for all the nodes, but rather only _half_ of those nodes.
-The reason is that we do not need to heapify the _leaves_.
+We can then use the previous procedure `max-heapify` to build a _binary heap_ data structure from any arbitrary array.
+The idea is to go through every node in the tree and `heapify` them.
+However, we need to do this for only _half_ of those nodes, because we do not need to heapify the _leaves_.

 We can show that the elements in the array from index $n/2$ to $n-1$ are all leaves.
 We do not need to push down these nodes as they do not have any children.
-So we can stry from element at position $n/2 - 1$ and move up to element at position 0.
+So we can start from index $n/2 - 1$ and move up to position 0.

 ### (P)roblem Statement

-Given an arbitrary array, re-order the elements in such a way that it satisfies _max-heap property_.
+Given an arbitrary array, re-order the elements in such a way that it satisfies the _max-heap property_.

 ```
 Input: any arbitrary array of integers